OutSorcerer/pocket-automl-android-tutorial/README.md

 <img src="images/classifydemo_img2.png?raw=true" style="width: 60%" />

-## Step 3.
+## Step 5.
 Install and run the app

 >Follow this step to make sure that the example runs successfully in your environment using its built-in models.
-The following steps will demonstrate how to add your custom model from Pocket AutoML into the example app.
+The following step will demonstrate how to add your custom model from Pocket AutoML into the example app.

 ### Run on a device